piti118/react-router-auth-provider/README.md

 A higher order component to provide grab the context from `AuthProvider`. withAuth provides authorization the following props from the AuthProvider.

-- `loggedIn: bool` boolean to check if user is logged in.
+- `isLoggedIn: bool` boolean indicating if user is logged in.
 - `authInfo: object` authorization info object.
 This could contains stuff like username, roles etc.
 - `onLoginSuccess: (authInfo: AuthInfo, cb?: () => any) => void` a function to call when loggin is successful to trigger update of `loggedIn` and `authInfo` with optional callback.